Lenovo IdeaPad Yoga 11: Specifications

 The Yoga 11 is powered by a quad-core Nvidia Tegra 3 that runs at a maximum clock speed of 1.3 GHz and features an integrated graphics processor.
 The Tegra 3 is also found in numerous Android-based tablets.
-2GB of RAM comes standard.
+2 GB of RAM comes standard.
 This relatively small amount of RAM is sufficient due to the reduced memory requirements of Windows RT applications.
-The Yoga 11 is sold with solid state drives in 32GB and 64GB capacities.
+The Yoga 11 is sold with solid state drives in 32 GB and 64 GB capacities.
 The Yoga 11 runs the Windows RT operating system.
 Microsoft Office 2013 ships pre-installed.
 Like all Windows RT devices, the Yoga 11 cannot run software designed for earlier versions of Windows, only apps designed for the new Metro interface are compatible.

 According to performance tests run by TechRadar using SunSpider and Peacekeeper benchmarking software, the Yoga 11 runs slightly slower than the Microsoft Surface RT, which uses the same processor.
 The Yoga 11 was able to run 9 hours and 32 minutes in battery tests, significantly outperforming the Microsoft Surface RT.
 In a test conducted by PC Pro the batteries took 11 hours and 58 minutes to run down.

-The Yoga 11 has an 11.6-inch glossy screen that makes use of in-plane switching technology and runs at a resolution of 1366x768.
+The Yoga 11 has an 11.6-inch glossy screen that makes use of in-plane switching technology and runs at a resolution of 1366×768.
 The screen has a maximum brightness of only 344 nits, but has a measured contrast ratio of 1,146:1.
-There are two USB 2.0 ports, an SD card reader, a 3.5mm headphone jack, and a standard HDMI output.
-There is a built-in 720P webcam.
+There are two USB 2.0 ports, an SD card reader, a 3.5 mm headphone jack, and a standard HDMI output.
+There is a built-in 720p webcam.